rcapraro/chat/README.md

-# Coding challenge
+# Golang Chat

 ## Goal

-The goal of this exercise is to create a dead simple "chat" system.
-This system must be built in two parts:
+This is a dead simple "chat" system.
+This system is built in two parts:

 * `Server` Receiving messages from a network interface (any kind) and forwarding them to all the connected clients
 * `Client` A process reading a string on `STDIN` and forwarding it to the server, and also receiving messages from the same server and writing them to `STDOUT`.

-## How to run this exercise
+## How to run this code

 The code is written in `Golang`, and uses modules.